 The first step is to get the root password, so you can install whatever packages are needed.
 To get the root password you have to send your gateway ID, which is accessible on the local web page, at firstname.lastname@example.org, as reported in this thread on the TTN forum.

-Once you have the root password, access to the gateway through ssh protocol and follow this guide to setup and configure the router to auto connect to TTN.
+Once you have the root password, access the gateway through ssh protocol, and follow this guide to setup and configure the router to auto-connect to TTN.

 Now you have to register your gateway to TTN, following this link.